-Earlier: Housing Starts increased to 1.211 Million Annual Rate in July
+Earlier: Housing Starts at 1.168 Million Annual Rate in July

 Click on graph for larger image.

 Starts were down 1.4% in July compared to July 2017.